-Analysis | What is the CBO and how could its score derail Democrats’ spending bills?
+Analysis | What is the CBO, and how could its score derail Democrats’ spending bills?

 The Congressional Budget Office is a nonpartisan office that estimates how much proposed and existing legislation will cost American taxpayers.
 Congress created the office in a law in 1974 as part of a broader effort to assert more control over the power of the purse, which is Congress’s constitutionally mandated duty.

 The office is strictly nonpartisan.
 It doesn’t recommend how to better spend money.
-It doesn’t take sides on a policy debate.
+It doesn’t take sides in a policy debate.
 It doesn’t even make any policy recommendations.
 Its only job is to estimate the economic impact of legislation.
 It does this a couple of ways, primarily:

 - Scoring proposed legislation to estimate how much it will cost over a period of time.
 Lawmakers request this a lot, apparently.
 The CBO estimates that it provides thousands of informal estimates a year to various lawmakers and congressional committees.
 Congress also requires a CBO score for nearly every bill approved by a committee before it comes to the floor for a vote.